 Abortion laws generally target the abortion provider rather than the pregnant person.
-But many states have other laws in place that could be used to criminalize pregnant people who self-manage their abortions.
-This includes statutes like practicing medicine without a license, the fetal homicide law, and the child neglect law, which have already been used to arrest and convict people even with Roe v.
-Wade still in effect, Nash said.
+But many states have other laws in place that could be used to criminalize people who self-manage their abortions, including those who end a pregnancy with an abortion pill obtained outside of the official health care system.
+Such statutes could include practicing medicine without a license, the fetal homicide law, and the child neglect law, each of which had already been used to arrest and convict people even when Roe v.
+Wade was still in effect, Nash says.

 McMahon also notes that legal risk may be of particular concern for people of color, who have a “long, deep history of being targeted and surveilled by the police and being targeted for criminalization and imprisonment.”

 But just as there is a patchwork of options for abortion access, there are also free and confidential resources for legal guidance and support:

 - If/When/How’s Repro Legal Helpline offers legal advice about self-managed abortion.
 The nonprofit also has a Repro Legal Defense Fund that covers bail and provides legal representation for those who get in trouble for self-managed abortion.

 - Miscarriage and Abortion Hotline has clinicians on staff most hours of the day to offer expert advice on self-managing miscarriages or abortions through text or call.
 This is a great resource for people who want to access medical support during their self-managed abortion but are nervous about the legal risk of going to a medical facility to seek help.